-In 2001 and 2002, ICTS sold substantially all of its European operations in two stages, for an aggregate purchase price of \$103 million.
-As a result of the sale, ICTS fully divested itself at that time from its European operations, except for its operations in the Netherlands and Russia.
+In 2001 and 2002, ICTS sold substantially its European aviation security operations in two stages, for an aggregate purchase price of \$103 million.
+As a result of the sale, ICTS fully divested itself at that time from most of its European operations.

 In February 2005 the Company decided to re-enter the European aviation security market.
-In March 2005, the Company established a wholly owned subsidiary, I-SEC International Security B.V. ("I-SEC"), under which all the European aviation security activities provided by ICTS are operated.
+In March 2005, the Company established a wholly owned subsidiary, I-SEC International Security B.V. and Subsidiaries ("I-SEC"), under which all the European aviation security activities provided by ICTS are operated.
 Since then I-SEC established new subsidiaries throughout Europe and the Far East.

-Technology Business
+Authentication Technology Business

-Our technology business is primarily involved in the development and sale of authentication security software to financial and other institutions, in the United States of America and Europe.
+Our technology business is primarily involved in the services of authentication security to financial and other institutions, mainly in the UnitedStates of America and Europe.